George-oikonomou/projectForJava2/documentation/Events_doc.md

   - ### Appointment
       - In this class we have a field for:
          - duration of each appointment,
-         - and an endDateTime of each appointment.
+         - an endDateTime of each appointment.
+         - a JPanel to set the panel

       - This class has :
         - `2 constructors `